What does connectivity mean to a group of well intentioned local government representatives who can’t connect to the population they serve?

-The 10:00 a.m. start time came and went with few arrivals.
-By 10:40 a.m. it became clear that the event would only comprise a small group of board members and no one from the community.
-As we discussed the fact that no one had arrived, the situation became clear: the Westlake North Neighborhood Council had a well-intentioned, smart and capable board, one with few roots in the community they served.
-It was as though the council and its communication channel to the city were entirely alien to the long-time residents and those who could mobilize the community to attend an event like this.
+From an observer’s perspective, it seemed as though the council and its communication channel to the city were entirely alien to the long-time residents and those who could mobilize the community to attend an event like this.
 Westlake has a large and vibrant Central American community that has called that area home for at least 30 years.
-There are undoubtedly strong informal networks within the community which has not been tapped by the neighborhood council.
-It was revealing to observe that an opportunity to create a community plan would be missed by those who stand the most to gain from giving their input.
-I could not help but see a connection with a possible lack of agency perhaps felt by this community since they arrived from their home countries.
+There are undoubtedly strong informal networks within the community which have not been tapped by the neighborhood council, highlighting a disconnect between representative and social channels.
+It was particularly revealing to note that an opportunity to create a community plan would be missed by those who stand the most to gain from giving their input.
+This led me to connect this issue to a lack of civic agency felt by this community since they arrived from their countries of origin.

-It is for this reason that the three board members in attendance decided they wanted to explore the concept of connectivity to try and understand what a strong connection between council and residents would look like.
+As a result, the dearth of formal community engagement became the focus of the conversation.
+The three board members in attendance decided they wanted to explore the concept of connectivity to try and understand what a strong connection between council and residents would look like.
 They identified six main pillars of connectivity: involvement, support, network, commonalities, plasticity, inquisitiveness, and differences.

-As we were a small group, we only worked on one pillar, that of commonalities.
-The issues previously discussed reflected connectivity challenges, a transient population, distance (in relation to dwelling and workplace), car culture and how citywide accommodations for vehicle transport are impacting the connection between different blocks in the area.
-Notably, it also underscored apathy, the product of years of underrepresentation and political neglect leading to social disconnect within the community and in its relationship with the government.
+As we were a small group, we focused particularly on one pillar, that of commonalities.
+The issues previously discussed reflected connectivity challenges, a transient population, distance (concerning dwelling and workplace), car culture and how citywide accommodations for vehicle transport are impacting the connection between different blocks in the area.
+Notably, this discussion also underscored apathy, the product of years of underrepresentation and political neglect leading to social disconnect within the community and in its relationship with the government.

-Finally, this assembly illustrates the importance of hyper-local government structures as a conduit for City Hall, State, and national government.
+This assembly illustrated the importance of hyper-local government structures as a conduit to City Hall, State, and national government.
 Without a community that feels connected to its local decision-making processes, it will be difficult to have an engaged citizenry or a productive relationship between government and social systems necessary for a vibrant and rich democracy.